keshavaryan30-ui/python-data-validation-engine/README.md

-# python-data-validation-engine
+# Python Data Validation Engine

-A config-driven data validation framework for validating datasets (CSV / Pandas DataFrames) with rule definitions, severity levels, and aggregated reporting.
+A config-driven data validation framework for validating datasets using composable rules and aggregated reporting.

+## Status
+Initial scaffolding.
+Core validation logic to be added.